mirthe/kirby_instagramimport/README.md

 ## Usage

 There are 2 routines available, one to import your entire profile from an export.
-A second to import only the latste N posts.
+A second to import only the latest N posts.
 To run either routine, you need to be logged into the panel as an admin user to protect your site from some abuse.

 ### Bulk import history